[Attention runners] Avoid injuries and run stronger by improving your muscle tone with this guide

 So, I began to include a series of actions in my training that helped me evolve in this discipline.

-I am going to share them with you so that you have a reference.
+I'm going to share them with you so you have a reference.
 If you dare to practice them, you will soon notice the results.

-- Stretching : Restorative yoga, 1-2 times a week, on your recovery days (when you're not training).
+• Stretching : restorative yoga, 1 or 2 times a week, on your recovery days (when you don't train).
 Yoga stretches the entire body and strengthens the pelvic floor and core.

-- Resistance training : classic pilates, 1 to 2 times a week, the days that you do short distances or those that you do not run.
+• Resistance training : classic pilates, 1 to 2 times a week, on days you do short distances or those you don't run.

-- Weight training at home or in the gym: 2 times a week.
-Focus on the lower body which includes the hamstrings, glutes, quads and calves, combined with functional movement using your core.
+• Weight training at home or in the gym: 2 times a week.
+Focus on the lower body including the hamstrings, glutes, quads and calves, combined with functional movement that utilizes your core.
 You can use dumbbells or resistance bands.

-- Running : 3 to 4 times a week depending on the 4 variables: distance, duration, intensity and pavement.
-I would only change 10% and based on tolerance.
+• Running : 3 to 4 times a week depending on the 4 variables: distance, duration, intensity and pavement.
+I would only change 10% and base it on tolerance.

-About the duration you can do several things.
+You can do several things about the duration.
 I would set a timer for 15 minutes.
-I would walk/run in those 15 minutes, but keep the same pace for walking and running.
+I would walk/run in those 15 minutes, but I would keep the same walking and running pace.

 After a week or two, it would increase by 10%.
 I would run more and walk less.
-When you can run at the same speed for 15 minutes, I would progress to 17 minutes and so on until you get to 3-4 miles straight.
+When you can run at the same speed for 15 minutes, I would progress to 17 minutes and so on until you reach 3-4 miles straight.

-Tip: Based on your goals, do what is most comfortable for you and gives you the best results.
+Tip: Based on your goals, do what feels most comfortable and gives you the best results.
 And always listen to your body.
-If you feel pain, stop.
-DON'T FORCE IT!
+If you feel pain, stop, DON'T FORCE IT!

 To run faster and safer, you must learn to eat

-Now I am going to talk to you about my favorite topic: food and nutritional supplements.
+Now I'm going to talk to you about my favorite topic: food and nutritional supplements.

-If you eat a balanced diet and make sure you eat the recommended amount of protein, fiber, fruit and, above all, vegetables, you don't need to take any type of supplement.
+If you eat a balanced diet and make sure you eat the recommended amount of protein, fiber, fruits and, above all, vegetables, you don't need to take any supplements.

 But let's be honest: how many people do you know who eat really healthy and balanced 80% of the time?

-Also, when you train 100% your body is stressed, both to such a level that the absorption of vitamins and minerals is decreased.
-The same goes for stress and lack of sleep that are common denominators these days.
+Furthermore, when you train at 100% your body becomes stressed, to such a level that the absorption of vitamins and minerals is decreased.
+The same goes for stress and lack of sleep which are common denominators these days.

 That's when supplementation is a smart strategy, because it would help you achieve the precise levels of nutrients your body needs to function optimally.

 Many runners make some mistakes when it comes to eating that become their biggest obstacles.
-I am going to mention four of the most common.
+I'm going to mention four of the most common ones.

 I will also tell you how supplements can boost you to achieve superior results.